Red Light Therapy Calculator

 Wound healing10 J/cm²660nm or 850nm

-Above 60 J/cm² may trigger biphasic inhibition where excessive light reduces rather than enhances cellular activity.
-Stick to established dose ranges for consistent results.
+Doses above 60 J/cm² may trigger biphasic inhibition where excessive light energy reduces rather than enhances cellular response.
+Higher doses don’t necessarily produce better results.

 Power density matters more than total wattage.
-A 100-watt panel concentrated in 6 square inches delivers higher therapeutic intensity than a 300-watt panel spread over 2 square feet.
+A focused 100-watt panel may deliver higher therapeutic intensity than a dispersed 300-watt panel spread over larger area.

-The calculator normalizes different panels to 6-inch distance for fair comparison.
-Use this feature when choosing between devices with different specifications.
+The calculator’s comparison mode normalizes different panels to 6-inch distance for fair evaluation.
+Compare irradiance values, treatment times, and cost efficiency when choosing between devices.

 • Heat management design